 Because Amy is all we meet, everyone gravitates to her with all the power of a Chosen One narrative.
 Detectives talk to her like she’s one of them; a kindhearted 911 operator practically gives Amy her private line.
 Amy’s son is all that matters and, by the end, you kinda worry whether Amy’s a terrible person considering she doesn’t appear to give a crap about anyone else’s kid.

 But wait: This movie is actually about everyone’s kids, as the film’s end credits present Noah giving a speech about the horrors of school shootings.
-Like “Lakewood,” he wants to say “school shootings are bad.”
+Like “The Desperate Hour,” he wants to say “school shootings are bad.”
 That’s true, but it’s not so much a testimony as it is a way to make this 77-minute film as close to feature-length as possible.

-“Lakewood” premiered at the Toronto International Film Festival.
-It is currently seeking U.S. distribution.
+“The Desperate Hour” premiered at the Toronto International Film Festival.